-Flowering Season: April to September
+Flowering Season: April, May to September and October

 Elevation: 2,000 to 8,000 feet (610-2,438 m)

-Habitat Preferences: Plains, mesas and hillsides, desert scrub, often among shrubs, dry disturbed areas.
+Habitat Preferences: Plains, mesas and hillsides; desert scrub, often among shrubs, dry disturbed areas.

 Recorded Range: Found in the southwest and the southern part of the northwest in the United States in AZ, CA, CO, ID, NM, NV, NY, OR, TX, UT, WY.
-This species also occurs in northern Baja California and Mexico.
+This species is also native in northern Baja California and Mexico.
 Most heavily represented in southeast California, Nevada, Utah, New Mexico and Arizona.

 There are 5 sub-species in Stephanomeria exigua in the United States and northwest Baja California and Mexico;

 Stephanomeria exigua ssp. coronaria, Whiteplume Wirelettuce, (CA, ID, NV, OR);

 Stephanomeria exigua ssp. exigua, Small Wirelettuce, AZ, CA, CO, NM, NV, TX, UT, WY);

 Comments: Small Wirelettuce is an inconspicuous spindly and bland looking forb/herb usually growing among shrubs and subshrub for both shade and support.
 The plants are generally inconspicuous although their small white or pinkish flowers are readily apparent.
 In fact, the flowers are rather striking if you take a closer look, even without the aid of a 10 power loop.